Warcross

 Warcross is a young adult science fiction novel by Marie Lu, which was published on September 17, 2017 by G.P.
 Putnam's Sons.
-Warcross is the first book in the duology of the same name.
-The second, Wildcard, was released September 18, 2018.

-Premise

-In a cyberpunk future, New Yorker 18-year-old Emika Chen works as a "hunter" (a kind of bounty hunter) who earns her living making arrests for minor crimes.
+Warcross is the first book in the duology of the same name, set in a cyberpunk future, New Yorker 18-year-old Emika Chen works as a "hunter" (a kind of bounty hunter) who earns her living making arrests for minor crimes.
 She is handpicked by billionaire Hideo Tanaka, creator of the virtual reality combat game Warcross to go to the game's world championship in Tokyo to investigate a security breach.